 Nuclear Emergency In The First Few Hours

-As soon as a nuclear bomb explodes, an intense flash of light and a gigantic fireball comes into being —releasing tons of energy and producing a staggering shockwave.
 Especially if the weapon is big, you can expect to experience a gigantic explosion and aftermath as well, with all things considered, such as the proximity of the bomb and how it exploded.

 The Centers for Disease Control and Prevention suggests individuals within the vicinity of the "blast" safeguard themselves by dismissing and protecting their eyes, dropping to the ground with their face down and hands tucked under, and, if possible, covering their nose and mouth with fabric.

-Moreover, it is important to note that any structure (or building) is more secure than being outside; the best safe houses are multi-story brick or concrete buildings with a few windows or a basement.
+Moreover, it is important to note that any structure (or building) is more secure than outside; the best safe houses are multi-story brick or concrete buildings with a few windows or a basement.

 You should also know that there are three major kinds of nuclear emergencies: